 MacKenzie is a die-hard Phillies fan, emerging foodie, and loves to go for runs around the art museum.
 She and her dog, Fred, are really enjoying their time together in University City.

 Robert Phipps, M.Ed.

-Rob has moved from Utah to join the Residence Living team in July of 2013.
+Rob has moved from Utah to join the Residential Living Office team in July of 2013.
 Rob has had the opportunity to live many different places and experience many different cultures unique to all these cities. prior to getting this Master’s Degree.
 Some of these places include Mexico City, MX; Trinidad; Salt Lake City, UT; Stillwater, OK; Houston, TX; Denver, CO; and Granville, OH.

 Rob earned his Bachelor of Science in Business Administration in Finance from Oklahoma State University (YeeHa!
 Go Pokes!), as well as his Master of Education degree in Educational Leadership and Policy with an Emphasis in Student Affairs from The University of Utah (Go U of U!).
 Prior to being a Drexel Dragon (Go Blue and Gold!), Rob excelled in playing Frolfing, Golfing, Snowboarding, camping/hiking and spending time with friends and family.

 Rob now currently enjoys working with College Learning Communities, checking out Philadelphia and the surrounding area, all the museums, and following his favorite sports teams!
-Feel free to stop by my office in Myers and say "Hi" anytime!
+Feel free to stop by his office in Myers and say "Hi" anytime!